Even with the best Facebook ad training money can buy, you’re going to have some ads that flop. It happens to everyone, even me!

 Check out the best-performing ad in this campaign:

 This one ad got 70 shares!
-Even without my favorite trick for getting more engagement (and hence more social proof), this ad + audience combo was a knock-it-out-of-the-park success.
+This ad + audience combo was a knock-it-out-of-the-park success.

 Don’t Give Up

 I know how confusing, frustrating and downright overwhelming choosing the perfect Facebook ad audience can be.
 Especially when you know that a LOT is riding on getting your ad in front of the right people . . . that’s a lot of pressure, right?

 Probably about 75% of the questions I get from customers and clients revolve around their Facebook ads not working.
 If you’re staring at your metrics and wondering how you can improve them, start by running existing ads to 3 or 4 brand new audiences (and make sure one of them is a lookalike audience).